Early Muslim conquests

-The early Muslim conquests or early Islamic conquests (الْفُتُوحَاتُ الإسْلَامِيَّة), also known as the Arab conquests, were a series of wars initiated in the 7th century by Muhammad, the prophet of Islam.
-He established the first Islamic state in Medina, Arabia that expanded rapidly under the Rashidun Caliphate and the Umayyad Caliphate, culminating in Muslim rule being established in Asia, Northern Africa, and Southern Europe over the following century.
-According to historian James Buchan: "In speed and extent, the first Arab conquests were matched only by those of Alexander the Great, and they were more lasting."
-At their height, the territory that was conquered by the Arab Muslims stretched from Iberia (at the Pyrenees) in the west to India (at Sind) in the east; Muslim control spanned Sicily, most of the Middle East and North Africa, and the Caucasus and Central Asia.
+The early Muslim conquests, or the early Islamic conquests (الْفُتُوحَاتُ الإسْلَامِيَّة), also known as the Arab conquests, were a series of wars initiated by the Islamic prophet Muhammad, and continued by the early Muslims.
+In 622, he established the first Islamic state in Medina, with Muslim armies expanding rapidly out of Arabia under the succeeding Rashidun Caliphate and then the Umayyad Caliphate, culminating in Muslim rule being established throughout most of the Middle East and North Africa, parts of South Asia and Central Asia, and parts of Southern Europe over the following century.
+According to the Scottish historian James Buchan: "In speed and extent, the first Arab conquests were matched only by those of Alexander the Great, and they were more lasting."
+At the height of the expansion, Muslim-ruled territory under the Caliphates is estimated to have covered 13000000 km2, stretching from the Indian subcontinent (at Sind) in the east to the Iberian Peninsula (up to Septimania) in the west.

-Among other drastic changes, the early Muslim conquests brought about the collapse of the Sasanian Empire and great territorial losses for the Byzantine Empire.
-Explanations for the Muslim victories have been difficult to discover, primarily because only fragmentary sources have survived from the period.
-American scholar Fred McGraw Donner suggests that Muhammad's establishment of an Islamic state in Arabia coupled with ideological (i.e., religious) coherence and mobilization constituted the main factor that propelled the early Muslim armies to successfully establish, in the timespan of roughly a century, one of the largest empires in history.
-Estimates of the total area of the combined territory held by the early Muslim polities at the conquests' peak have been as high as 13000000 km2.
-Most historians also agree that, as another primary factor determining the early Muslim conquests' success, the Sasanians and the Byzantines were militarily and economically exhausted from decades of warfare against each other.
+Among other socio-political changes, the early Muslim conquests caused a rupture in the status quo dominated by the Sasanian Empire in the east and the Byzantine Empire in the west; Muslim armies overran the Sasanians and confined the Byzantines, who were left with part of Anatolia and Southeastern Europe.
+Detailed explanations for the success of the Muslim campaigns have been difficult to discover, largely because only fragmentary sources have survived from the period.
+American scholar Fred Donner suggests that Muhammad's establishment of the first Islamic state coupled with ideological coherence and mobilization constituted the main factor that propelled his community to successfully establish one of the largest empires in history.
+Most historians also agree that, as another primary factor that favoured the Muslim war effort, the Sasanians and the Byzantines were rendered militarily and economically exhausted from decades of warfare against each other, with the Sasanian civil war of 628–632 further accelerating political collapse.

-It has been suggested that Jews and some Christians in Sasanian and Byzantine territory were dissatisfied and welcomed the invading Muslim troops, largely because of religious conflict in both empires.
-However, confederations of Arab Christians, including the Ghassanids, initially allied themselves with the Byzantines.
-There were also instances of alliances between the Sasanians and the Byzantines, such as when they fought together against the Rashidun army during the Battle of Firaz.
-Some of the lands lost by the Byzantines to the Muslims (namely Egypt, Palestine, and Syria) had been reclaimed from the Sasanians only a few years prior to the Muslim conquests.
+It is also believed that Jews and some Christians in both Sasanian and Byzantine territory may have been dissatisfied with the state of the two empires and either welcomed or were indifferent to the invading Muslim troops.
+However, Arab Christian confederations such as the Ghassanids initially allied themselves with the Byzantines.
+There were also instances of working alliances being established between the Sasanians and the Byzantines in spite of their prior hostilities, such as when they combined forces against the Rashidun army during the Battle of Firaz in 633/634.
+A significant portion of the lands that the Byzantines lost to Muslim offensives in Syria and in Egypt had been taken back from Sasanian occupation just a few years earlier.